ftctechnh/ftc_app/README.md

 ## General Info for 2018 Code:

+DRIVETRAIN CONFIGURATION
+       front
+       C   D
+  left       right
+       B   A
+       back

 Competition Autonomous: Cratersample2
-* drops and turns
+* drops and turns left to unhook
+* linear OpMode

 Competition TeleOp: FourwdTeleop2
-* controller for all motors
+* gamepad1 for drivetrain, gamepad2 for the other 4 motors
+* uses tuner to adjust drivetrain multiplier and senscurve exponents
+* iterative opmode

 NOT DONE, I'll do it sometime -chris